• Certifications

 Many MSN degree programs allow for an RN to work at least part-time for a portion of the course of study.
 Online MSN programs with asynchronous learning activities provide the most flexibility for working professionals.
 However, it's dependent on the specialty and program of study.
 Most programs with accelerated or clinical practice hour requirements will require a full-time commitment from the student.

-If I don't qualify for the MSN, what degree might I get instead?
+If I don't qualify for the Master of Science in Nursing (MSN), what degree might I get instead?

-If you don't qualify for the MSN, you might qualify for the Master of Arts in Nursing (MAN) instead.
+If you don't qualify for the Master of Science in Nursing (MSN), you might qualify for the Master of Arts in Nursing (MAN) instead.
 The Master of Arts in Nursing (MAN) is a two-year graduate program designed to prepare professional nurses for teaching, managerial and supervisory roles in healthcare institutions.
 The Master of Science degree in Nursing (MSN) is a graduate nursing degree that offers specialization in advanced clinical practice roles, research, administration, or education.